Skip to content

 Afternoon

-Now that you’ve explored much of Leeds city centre, it’s time to explore the outskirts with a visit to one of the Treasure Houses of England, Harewood House.
+Now that you’ve discovered much of Leeds city centre, it’s time to explore the outskirts with a visit to one of the Treasure Houses of England, Harewood House.
 Around 20 minutes away by car/taxi or 25 minutes on the bus, this historic 18th century house with royal connections is set within Capability Brown designed grounds is well worth the visit.

 You’ll most likely be starving from all the sightseeing you’ve done this morning, so make sure to start with lunch at Harewood’s Terrace Tearoom, Courtyard Café or nearby Muddy Boots Café & Bistro.